Phlebotomy

 Program Outcome:

-One of the Phlebotomy mini-certificate Program outcomes, is placement of graduates in the workforce and pass rate for those that sit for the ASCP registry.
+The Phlebotomy mini-certificate Program outcomes include placement of graduates in the workforce, pass rate for those that sit for the ASCP registry, and graduation rates based on NAACLS requirements.
 An acceptable placement for a graduate is if they begin working as a Phlebotomist or continue on with their education.

 Graduation Rates: